wraithgar/spawk/README.md

 signal.
 Setting this will ignore any delay you have set.
 This will also be the signal that the interceptor exits with, unless you otherwise change it via `interceptor.signal`.

+### interceptor.spawnError(error)

+Tells the interceptor to emit the given error object via the `error` event, instead of the normal `spawn` event.
+The interceptor will not emit the `exit` or `close` events in this case, nor will it set up any stdio objects.